TaylorNguyen17/vacation_planner_webapp_backend/README.md

 •    a checkout service implementation class

+> Implementation includes updates to entities, config, as well as CheckoutController in order to verify that everything works accordingly
+> Request payload matches entity variables, repositories are checked for matching objects, UUID is generated and set back as a response

 G.   Write code to include validation to enforce the inputs needed by the Angular front-end.